dashleremi/paw-social/README.md

 - **HTML:** Structure of the web pages.
 - **CSS:** Styling and layout of the web pages.
 - **JavaScript:** Interactive features and functionality.
+- all images are generated using text-to-image AI

 ## Project Structure